-Ceilings are finished a mixture of emulsion and woodchip paper.
+Ceilings are finished a mixture of emulsion and wallpaper.

-Internal walls and partitions are finished a mixture of emulsion, wallpaper and woodchip paper.
+Internal walls are finished a mixture of emulsion and wallpaper.

-Internal joinery are finished a mixture of stain and paint.
+Internal joinery is finished a mixture of stain and paint.

 Cellars

 None.

 Electricity

 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.